 A qualified employee or applicant with a disability is an individual who, with or without reasonable accommodation, can perform the essential functions of the job in question.
-Reasonable accommodation may include, but is not limited to:
+Reasonable accommodation under current laws and regulations may include, but is not limited to:

 An employer does not have to provide a reasonable accommodation if it imposes an “undue hardship.”
 Undue hardship is defined as an action requiring significant difficulty or expense when considered in light of factors such as an employer's size, financial resources, and the nature and structure of its operation.